SanjeevikumarWD/jira-data-analytics/README.md

 ## 🌟 Overview

-This project implements an ETL pipeline to process and analyze mock Jira ticket data, mimicking real-world data engineering tasks for Atlassian's Jira platform.
+This project implements an ETL pipeline to process and analyze mock Jira ticket data, mimicking real-world data engineering tasks for Atlassian's Jira platform..
 The pipeline extracts data from a public API, transforms it into a star schema for efficient analytics, loads it into a PostgreSQL database, and generates insights through advanced SQL queries.

 ## ✨ Features